- Construction Operations Building Information Exchange (COBie)

 Post-Consumer Recycled Material—A reclaimed waste product that has already served a purpose to a consumer, and has been diverted or separated from waste management collection systems for recycling.
 Example: used newspaper that is made into cellulose building insulation.

-And Right: Latex paint can be sent to a paint recycler and reprocessed into quality paints.
+Right: Latex paint can be sent to a paint recycler and reprocessed into quality paints.
+Courtesy of Amazon Paint formerly Amazon Environmental, Inc.

 Pre-Consumer Recycled Material—A material that is removed from production processes (including scrap, breakage, or by-products) and reused in an alternative process before consumer distribution.
 Example: mineral (slag) wool, a by-product of the steel blast furnace process, used for mineral fiber acoustical ceiling panels.